 The AAP does not recommend ATV use for children and teens 16 or younger.
 ATVs can be too large for smaller kids to handle safely, even if it's legal for them to be riding them.
 Safely operating an ATV requires the driver to make quick decisions, such as speeding up, slowing down, or shifting his or her weight in response to changes in the environment.
 Kids under 16 are unlikely to be able to make these choices or have the skills to carry them out.

 If your child does ride an ATV, make sure you understand and follow the rules of your state.
+Visit the Consumer Product Safety Commission (CPSC) online for this information.
 This applies even if your child won't be steering the ATV.
 Many states don't allow passengers to ride unless the ATV is specifically designed to carry two people.

 - Always wear an approved helmet and eye protection.
 In many states, helmets and eye protection are required by law, particularly for kids.